This old fashioned Gluten Free Rhubarb Bread is moist and flavorful! It's made with sour cream and baked with a layer of cinnamon streusel.

 Even though it's technically a vegetable rhubarb is usually treated like a fruit when it comes to cooking.
 You'll find it in all kinds of desserts and baked goods like muffins.

-- In a large mixing bowl combine ½ cup (1 stick) of softened unsalted butter and 1 cup of sugar.
-Cream the butter and sugar together for a minute using a hand mixer or stand mixer until light and creamy.
+- In a large mixing bowl combine ½ cup (1 stick) of softened (but not melted) unsalted butter and 1 cup of sugar.
+Cream the butter and sugar together for a minute using a hand mixer or the paddle attachment of a stand mixer on medium speed until light and creamy.

-- Add 2 large eggs and ½ cup of sour cream OR plain Greek yogurt to the bowl.
-Mix for another 30 seconds (the mixture will look a little curdled at this point).
+- Add the 2 large eggs and ½ cup of sour cream OR plain Greek yogurt to the bowl.
+Mix together for another 30 seconds on medium speed.

-- In a second mixing bowl combine 2 cups of a gluten free flour blend - I love Bob's Red Mill 1 to 1 Flour (use regular AP flour if not gluten free), 1 tsp. baking powder, 1 tsp. baking soda, and a pinch of salt.
+- In a second mixing bowl combine 2 cups of a gluten free flour blend, 1 tsp. baking powder, 1 tsp. baking soda, and ¼ tsp. of kosher salt.
 Mix together with a fork until combined.

 - The next step is to add the dry ingredients to the wet a bit at a time.